Paul Papp

-Paul Papp (born 11 November 1989) is a Romanian professional footballer who plays as a defender for Liga I club Petrolul Ploiești.
+Paul Papp (born 11 November 1989) is a Romanian professional footballer who plays as a defender for Liga I club Petrolul Ploiești, which he captains.

 Club career

 Unirea Dej

 Born in Dej, Papp started out playing for hometown team Unirea.

 Botoşani

 In June 2008, Papp and teammate Adrian Boroştean were signed by FC Botoşani.
 At age 18, he wore the captain's armband, right on his league debut for his new team.
 He led his team to a 2–1 win against Dunărea Giurgiu.
 Two months later, he led his team to a historical qualification to Romanian Cup's eighth finals, the highest performance for the past 20 years for Botoşani.
 Despite his team's up and down half season, Papp was voted the best central defender from Liga II by the reader of liga2.ro website In mid-2009, rumours began circulating that the club were in dire financial trouble and that new manager Alin Bejan would be forced to part with his star players for a substantial amount of cash.
 Although he was not on the transfer list, following his solid performances for Botoşani, many Liga I clubs linked the young defender.